FAA analysis after first 737 MAX crash estimated high risk of further accidents

 Earl Lawrence, executive director of the FAA’s Aircraft Certification Service, added that because the agency had already issued an airworthiness directive informing pilots of the danger of the flight control system, and because Boeing was redesigning the faulty system, no additional action was taken after the analysis came up with the high risk assessment.

+The MAX’s risk analysis, as well as other safety decisions made by FAA officials to overrule the agency’s own safety experts, raise concerns about Boeing’s influence on the FAA’s regional offices in Seattle, DeFazio said.
+He cited as examples the agency’s decisions to allow, over safety analysts’ objections, Boeing to remove 787 lighting protection measures and give the company a pass for complying with a safety requirement for the location of the 737 MAX’s rudder cables.

+“We may have a captive regulatory problem in the field offices, because it’s an awful lot of decisions that have been going in Boeing’s favor,” DeFazio told Dickson.

-Boeing in a statement Wednesday said that it did its own similar risk analysis after the Lion Air crash and that it produced a result consistent with the FAA’s.
+Boeing in a statement Wednesday said that it did its own similar risk analysis for the MAX after the Lion Air crash and that it produced a result consistent with the FAA’s.

 Boeing said both analyses were used to provide “guidance on the appropriate timeline for implementing mitigating actions for potential safety issues.”